camchambers/parallel-matrix-multiplication/README.md

 # Parallel Matrix Multiplication (MPI)
 >  A demonstration of parallel computing in C using the [Open MPI](https://www.open-mpi.org) library.
-This program multiplies a set of square matrices using a manager-worker paradigm, where the workload is distributed among available worker processes and coordinated by a manager process.
+This program multiplies a set of NxN square matrices using a manager-worker paradigm, where the workload is distributed among available worker processes and coordinated by a manager process.

 ## Prerequisites
 This project requires the Open MPI library.